Frequently Asked Questions

 If you go to a participating vision provider and select a frame from your plan collection, you will have no out-of-pocket expense for the cost of your frame.
-If you choose a frame that is outside of your plan collection, you will be provided a $30 allowance and you must pay the difference in the price to the participating provider.
+If you choose a frame that is outside of your plan collection, you will be provided a $75 allowance and you must pay the difference in the price to the participating provider.
+Members covered thru the Unified Court System have a $150 allowance.

 Members and eligible dependents who wish to purchase lenses and coatings not currently covered by their vision program may be entitled to a fixed co-pay schedule at a participating provider's office.
 Please consult your specific plan book for details.

 Yes, EBF offers a Retiree Dental Program to retirees who were previously covered by an EBF dental plan.
 Members meeting eligibility criteria have a maximum of 90 days from their retirement date or COBRA expiration to elect the EBF Retiree Dental Plan.
 Participants pay a monthly fee.
 Participating dental providers accept the Retiree Dental Plan as payment in full for covered services.